mohammad-alfaifi/arab-celeb-dataset/README.md

 ![source:forbesmiddleeast](arab_celeb.jpg)

-The Arab celeberities dataset consists of **17,304** photos with different resolution and varity in terms of countries and image background.
-The dataset was manually downloaded from different websites on the interent.
+The Arab celeberities dataset consists of 17,304 photos with different resolution and varity in terms of countries and image background.
+The dataset was manually downloaded from different websites.
 Some photos were changed but most of them had no changes after download.

 ## Sample dataset